edilio/factorial/README.md

 ```

-## Iterator so one can do infinite iterations over factorial number
+## Iterator so one can do infinite iterations over factorial numbers
 ```python
 def factorial_iterator():
     i, ret = 0, 1